Your cart is currently empty!

 I get it.
 It’s hard to make time for anything extra, especially if you’re already struggling with health issues.
 But there are some quick and relatively easy ways you can make connecting with nature part of your regular routine.

-*There are so many studies out there, it makes the evidence hard to refute.
+*There are so many studies out there – the evidence is hard to refute.
 But if you’d like to do some digging for yourself try these searches (and check out the resources at the end):

 Studies on how nature connection affects mental health